 A tribute to Fela Kuti

 If you know me, you would know that I am a huge Fela Fan!!
-I love his music, who he was, his advocacy, his talent, his love for his country...
+I love his music, who he was, his activism, his talent, his love for his country...
 I can go on and on.
 But really, he was the best to ever do it.
 He was the pioneer of Afrobeat music and he made the genre famous all over the world.
 Fela's influence is still heard in music today.
 I'm actually working on something that has to do with Fela, it's a bit hush hush for now but I will be sharing more details with time.

 When I heard that the Jazz Cafe was throwing a tribute to the King himself, the excitement was unreal!
 I literally couldn't wait.
 I've always wanted to visit the shrine in Lagos where Fela regularly performed his music- definitely on my bucket list- and I am screaming at the thought that this might happen closer than I thought- this December!